qig123/pdf_trans/mybook/Part I_ Foundations/Chapter 3_ Names, Scopes, and Bindings.md

 request.
 In either case, if the chosen block is signiﬁcantly larger than required, then we divide it into two and return the unneeded portion to the free list as a smaller block.
 (If the unneeded portion is below some minimum threshold in size, we may leave it in the allocated block as internal fragmentation.)
 When a block is deallocated and returned to the free list, we check to see whether either or both of the physically adjacent blocks are free; if so, we coalesce them.
 Intuitively, one would expect a best ﬁt algorithm to do a better job of reserving large blocks for large requests.
 At the same time, it has higher allocation cost than a ﬁrst ﬁt algorithm, because it must always search the entire list, and it tends to result in a larger number of very small “left-over” blocks.
 Which approach—ﬁrst ﬁt or best ﬁt—results in lower external fragmentation depends on the distribution of size requests.
 In any algorithm that maintains a single free list, the cost of allocation is lin- ear in the number of free blocks.
 To reduce this cost to a constant, some stor- age management algorithms maintain separate free lists for blocks of different sizes.
 Each request is rounded up to the next standard size (at the cost of inter- nal fragmentation) and allocated from the appropriate list.
 In effect, the heap is divided into “pools,” one for each standard size.
 The division may be static or dynamic.
 Two common mechanisms for dynamic pool adjustment are known as the* buddy system* and the* Fibonacci heap*.
 In the buddy system, the standard block sizes are powers of two.
 If a block of size 2*k* is needed, but none is available, a block of size 2*k*+1 is split in two.
 One of the halves is used to satisfy the request; the other is placed on the* k*th free list.
 When a block is deallocated, it is coa- lesced with its “buddy”—the other half of the split that created it—if that buddy is free.
 Fibonacci heaps are similar, but use Fibonacci numbers for the standard sizes, instead of powers of two.
 The algorithm is slightly more complex, but leads to slightly lower internal fragmentation, because the Fibonacci sequence grows more slowly than 2*k*.
 The problem with external fragmentation is that the ability of the heap to sat- isfy requests may degrade over time.
 Multiple free lists may help, by clustering small blocks in relatively close physical proximity, but they do not eliminate the problem.
 It is always possible to devise a sequence of requests that cannot be satisﬁed, even though the total space required is less than the size of the heap.
 If memory is partitioned among size pools statically, one need only exceed the maxi- mum number of requests of a given size.
 If pools are dynamically readjusted, one can “checkerboard” the heap by allocating a large number of small blocks and then deallocating every other one, in order of physical address, leaving an alter- nating pattern of small free and allocated blocks.
 To eliminate external fragmen- tation, we must be prepared to* compact* the heap, by moving already-allocated blocks.
 This task is complicated by the need to ﬁnd and update all outstanding references to a block that is being moved.
 We will discuss compaction further in Section 8.5.3.

-### 3.2.4** Garbage Collection**
+3.2.4** Garbage Collection**

 Allocation of heap-based objects is always triggered by some speciﬁc operation in a program: instantiating an object, appending to the end of a list, assigning a long value into a previously short string, and so on.
 Deallocation is also explicit in some languages (e.g., C, C++, and Rust).
 As we shall see in Section 8.5, however, many languages specify that objects are to be deallocated implicitly when it is no longer possible to reach them from any program variable.
 The run-time library for such a language must then provide a* garbage collection* mechanism to identify and reclaim unreachable objects.
 Most functional and scripting languages require garbage collection, as do many more recent imperative languages, including Java and C#.
 The traditional arguments in favor of explicit deallocation are implementa- tion simplicity and execution speed.
 Even naive implementations of automatic garbage collection add signiﬁcant complexity to the implementation of a lan- guage with a rich type system, and even the most sophisticated garbage collector can consume nontrivial amounts of time in certain programs.
 If the programmer can correctly identify the end of an object’s lifetime, without too much run-time bookkeeping, the result is likely to be faster execution.
 The argument in favor of automatic garbage collection, however, is compel- ling: manual deallocation errors are among the most common and costly bugs in real-world programs.
 If an object is deallocated too soon, the program may follow a* dangling reference*, accessing memory now used by another object.
 If an object is* not* deallocated at the end of its lifetime, then the program may “leak memory,” eventually running out of heap space.
 Deallocation errors are notoriously difﬁ- cult to identify and ﬁx.
 Over time, many language designers and programmers have come to consider automatic garbage collection an essential language feature.
 Garbage-collection algorithms have improved, reducing their run-time overhead; language implementations have become more complex in general, reducing the marginal complexity of automatic collection; and leading-edge applications have become larger and more complex, making the beneﬁts of automatic collection ever more compelling.

-## 3CHECK YOUR UNDERSTANDING

-*
+3**CHECK YOUR UNDERSTANDING** 1.
 What is* binding time*?
-  2.
-  Explain the distinction between decisions that are bound statically and those that are bound dynamically.
+2. Explain the distinction between decisions that are bound statically and those that are bound dynamically.
+3. What is the advantage of binding things as early as possible?
-  3.
-  What is the advantage of binding things as early as possible?
 What is the advantage of delaying bindings?
-  4.
-  Explain the distinction between the* lifetime* of a name-to-object binding and its* visibility*.
+4. Explain the distinction between the* lifetime* of a name-to-object binding and its* visibility*.

-*
-  What determines whether an object is allocated statically, on the stack, or in the heap?
+## 5. What determines whether an object is allocated statically, on the stack, or in the heap?
+6. List the objects and information commonly found in a stack frame.

-  6.
-  List the objects and information commonly found in a stack frame.
-### 7.
-What is a* frame pointer*?
+## 7. What is a* frame pointer*?
 What is it used for?
-8.
-What is a* calling sequence*?
+8. What is a* calling sequence*?

-### 9.
-What are internal and external* fragmentation*?
+## 9. What are internal and external* fragmentation*?
 10. What is* garbage collection*?

-### 11. What is a* dangling reference*?
+## 11. What is a* dangling reference*?

-## 3.3

-### **Scope Rules**
+3.3 **Scope Rules**

 The textual region of the program in which a binding is active is its* scope*.
 In most modern languages, the scope of a binding is determined statically, that is, at compile time.
 In C, for example, we introduce a new scope upon entry to a subroutine.
 We create bindings for local objects and deactivate bindings for global objects that are hidden (made invisible) by local objects of the same name.
 On subroutine exit, we destroy bindings for local variables and reactivate bindings for any global objects that were hidden.
 These manipulations of bindings may at ﬁrst glance appear to be run-time operations, but they do not require the execution of any code: the portions of the program in which a binding is active are completely determined at compile time.
 We can look at a C program and know which names refer to which objects at which points in the program based on purely textual rules.
 For this reason, C is said to be* statically scoped* (some authors say* lexically* *scoped* 3).
 Other languages, including APL, Snobol, Tcl, and early dialects of Lisp, are* dynamically scoped*: their bindings depend on the ﬂow of execution at run time.
 We will examine static and dynamic scoping in more detail in Sections 3.3.1 and 3.3.6.
 In addition to talking about the “scope of a binding,” we sometimes use the word “scope” as a noun all by itself, without a speciﬁc binding in mind.
 Infor- mally, a scope is a program region of maximal size in which no bindings change (or at least none are destroyed—more on this in Section 3.3.3).
 Typically, a scope is the body of a module, class, subroutine, or structured control-ﬂow statement, sometimes called a* block*.
 In C family languages it would be delimited with {...} braces.